hiro011/games-list/README.md

 - **Search:** Find games quickly with a real-time updating search bar.
 - **Game Details:** Each game shows its name, an optional image, and a link to its website or store.
 - **Local Storage:** All game data is saved to your browser's local storage.
+- **Import & Export:** Import a JSON file to load your game list, or export your current list as a downloadable JSON file for backup or sharing.

 ## New Pages